Simple loop conjecture for limit groups: Proof of Theorem

-\begin{lemma} Let $S$ be the fundamental group of a closed oriented surface and let $S'\subset S$ be a nonseparating pair of pants in $S$.
+\begin{example} Let $S$ be the fundamental group of a closed oriented surface and let $S'\subset S$ be a nonseparating pair of pants in $S$.
 Identify $\free_2$ with the fundamental group $S'$.
+Let $G$ be a torsion-free hyperbolic group admitting a nonpinching map from $\free_2$ with nonabelian image.
 Form the group $G_n=G*S/(P=f_n(P))$, where $f_n$ is a sequence provided by Lemma~\ref{nonpinchingpairsofpants}.
-Then $G_n$ is a tower over $G$ if $\chi(S)<-2$.
-The natural map $\pi_1(S)\to G_n$ is noninjective and non-$k$-pinching for large $n$. \end{lemma}
+Then $G_n$ is a tower over $G$ as long as $\chi(S)<-2$.
+The natural map $\pi_1(S)\to G_n$ is noninjective and non-$k$-pinching for large $n$. \end{example}